 - a Notice of Intention to Revoke a Charity's Registration (T2051A) that states the proposed date of revocation; and

 - Form T2046, Tax Return Where Registration of a Charity is Revoked.

 The charity must complete the T2046 tax return and send it to us no later than one year after the date of the T2051A.
 The charity must also provide a complete Form T3010, Registered Charity Information Return with applicable worksheets, schedules, and financial statements that cover the same period as the T2046 tax return.
 For filing information, see Revocation tax and the T2046 tax return.

 The charity's registration is officially revoked when a notice is published in Part I of the Canada Gazette.

-The name of the charity and the reason for its revocation will also be posted in the Charities Listings on our Charities and giving webpages.
+The name of the charity and the reason for its revocation will also be posted in the List of charities on our Charities and giving webpages.

 - Consequences of revocation

 - Revocation tax and the T2046 tax return